 As long as the season is right, all you have to do is hop on a train ride and find yourself exploring the tulip fields.
 The Netherlands are known to be one of the biggest flower suppliers so flowers are naturally one of the biggest attractions.
 They are simply everywhere.
 Yet (and here’s the shocker) most people don’t head directly to the fields.
 They go to Keukenhof instead.
 Only in 2017, the famous Dutch Tulip Garden Keukenhof has welcomed over 1.400.000 visitors.
 Crazy!
 If you’re interested in visiting, check out a Keukenhof guide to prepare you for the day trip.

 So how do you avoid the hordes of tourists while getting an authentic experience with minimum planning?
 And is that even possible?
-Well, I’m so glad you asked!Visiting the famous Dutch flower fields is one of the best ideas for your travel bucket list.
-Click To Tweet
+Well, I’m so glad you asked!Love this ultimate guide to Dutch flower fields!
+Time to cross it off that dreamy travel bucket list 🙂Click To Tweet

 It’s possible and it’s not even that expensive.
 The majority of the Dutch flower fields are strewn around the Leiden area, a mere 40-minutes away.
 Bollenstreek, Lisse and Sassenheim are some Google-able destinations, clad with tulips that will make you go “wow”.
 And it’s SO much better than Keukenhof.
 While beautiful, it is a cultivated flower garden.
 Flower fields are full of untouched natural beauty.

 How to Get to the Dutch Flower Fields?